 Below list are fabrics used for summer:

 Linen is considered the most exotic fabric for summer.
-Linen collections in wardrobe would give you great experience of comfort and style statement.
+Linen collections in wardrobe would give you a great experience of comfort and style statement.

 Products with linen fabric: